Skip to main content

 Term: 2022-2026

 Elena Lee Reeder has served on the Reclamation District 1000 board since November 2019 and is the current Board President.
-Elena made history as the first woman and the first API board member to serve in this role.
-She was Vice-President for two years and has also been the Chair of the Urbanization Committee for the last four years.
-In 2022, Elena was appointed as a Director at the Sacramento Area Flood Control Agency (SAFCA), and she currently serves as an alternate member.
+In December 2022, she made history by becoming the first woman and the first Asian Pacific Islander (API) to be elected to this leadership role.
+She previously served as Vice President for two years and has chaired the Urbanization Committee for four years.
+In 2002, Elena was appointed as a Director at the Sacramento Area Flood Control Agency (SAFCA), where she has also served as an alternate member for five years, representing Natomas and Sutter County interests at the regional agency.